Min Festival

 Cult and worship in the predynastic period, surrounding a fertility god, were based upon the fetish of fossilized belemnite.
 Later symbols widely used were the white bull, a barbed arrow, and a bed of lettuce that the Egyptians believed to be an aphrodisiac.
 Egyptian lettuce was tall, straight, and released a milk-like sap when rubbed, characteristics superficially similar to the penis.
 Egyptians sacrificially offered lettuce to the god, and then men ate it to achieve potency.
 Later, pharaohs would offer the first fruits of the harvest to the deity to ensure a plentiful harvest.
 Rulers performed this rite with records of offerings of the first stems of sprouts of wheat being provided during the Ptolemaic period.

-Civilians who could not formally practice the cult of Min paid homage to the god as sterility was an unfavourable condition looked upon with sorrow.
+Civilians who could not formally practice the cult of Min paid homage to the god as sterility was an unfavourable condition that was looked upon with sorrow.
 Egyptians placed concubine figurines, ithyphallic statuettes, and ex-voto phalluses at entrances to the houses of Deir el-Medina to honour the god in hopes of curing the disability.
 Ancient Egyptian women would touch the penises of statues of Min in hopes of pregnancy, a practice that continued today.

 Appearance

 In Egyptian art, Min was depicted as an anthropomorphic male deity with a masculine body, covered in shrouds, wearing a crown with feathers.
 Moreover, it often shows him holding his penis erect in his left hand and a flail (referring to his authority, or rather that of the Pharaohs) in his upward-facing right hand.
-Around his forehead, Min wears a red ribbon that trails to the ground, claimed by some to represent sexual energy.
+Around his forehead, Min wears a red ribbon that trails to the ground, which some claim to represent sexual energy.
 The legs are bandaged because of his chthonic force, in the same manner as Ptah and Osiris.
 His skin was usually painted black, which symbolized the fertile soil of the Nile.